Paddles, picnic, and a picturesque pub; Tarr Steps walk is a real delight.

 Plenty of interest for bird lovers

-For the birdwatchers amongst you, look out for dippers, grey wagtails and pied flycatchers.
+For the birdwatchers amongst you, this natural oasis really is a Mecca for wildlife.
+Look out for dippers, grey wagtails and pied flycatchers.
 They’re just some of the feathered residents who swoop in and out of the dappled sunshine, hidden from buzzards and other predators.

 Keeping little people entertained is easy